-Humans have been keeping parakeets as pets for thousands of years.
-These colorful birds have excellent eyesight and can live an average of 10 years in captivity.
-Larger birds of this species may live up to 25 years.
+According to Animal World, these colorful birds have excellent eyesight and can live an average of 10 years in captivity and larger birds of this species may live up to 25 years.
 In order to keep your parakeet healthy and happy, the Association of Avian Veterinarians recommends that you feed your bird both specially prepared store bought mixes and a mixture of fresh fruit, vegetable and proteins.

 Fruits and Vegetables

-Vegetables play an important role in keeping your parakeet healthy.
-Fresh broccoli contains vitamins A, B, C, and calcium.
-Spinach and alfalfa sprouts are rich in vitamin A, E and K. Other nutrient rich choices are carrots, zucchini, asparagus and potatoes.
+Beauty of Birds recommends that parakeet should eat approximately ½ to ¾ cup of fresh fruits and vegetables every day.
 Some parakeet owners may opt to supplement their pet's diet with baby food made from all natural ingredients that contain vegetables.
 These are convenient if you do not have any of these fresh vegetables on hand, but your parakeet may prefer the fresh varieties.
 Another important source of vitamins, minerals and antioxidants comes from grapes, bananas, oranges, melons, peaches, cherries, blueberries and blackberries.
-A parakeet should eat approximately ½ to ¾ cup of fresh fruits and vegetables every day.

 Like fruits, vegetables contain vitamins and minerals that help keep parakeets strong.
 Green, leafy vegetables like romaine, spinach, kale and dandelion leaves provide vitamins K and C, as well as fiber, calcium and iron.
 Root veggies like sweet potatoes, carrots and beets are also good feeding fodder, along with asparagus, cabbage and squash.
-You can even try cooked corn and beans, the latter of which offers a good source of protein.
+You can also try cooked corn and beans, the latter of which offers a good source of protein.